-Following the impact of the coronavirus pandemic, we will see further challenges economically and the potential for employment opportunities to reduce.
-Our work with the wider Rotherham Together Partnership will become increasingly critical as we aim to raise skills levels, increase employment opportunities and remove barriers to good quality sustainable employment for local people.
-As previously reported, three quarters of the Council’s workforce continue to live in the borough and ensuring equality of opportunity for our workforce and tackling workplace exclusion are critical for the continued success of the Council and sets an example for all other employers within the borough.
+As previously reported, three quarters of the Council’s workforce continue to live in the borough and ensuring equality of opportunity for our workforce and tackling workplace exclusion remain critical for the continued success of the Council and set an example for all other employers within the borough.

 Fair pay is important for everyone, but it is worth pointing out that the ‘Gender Pay Gap’ is not the same issue as ‘Equal Pay’.
 The Council has a longstanding commitment to a transparent approach to pay and grading and is confident employees receive remuneration within the same grade when carrying out the same or equivalent value work.